my1396/R-Notes/docs/0304-Quarto.md

 - Use <span class="env-green">**fenced div**</span> to add labels `#tbl-xxx` for cross-referencing.
 Note the `#` is mandatory.
 Without it, the table cross reference will show as `??` in the output.
   - You can ignore the fenced divs if you don't need cross-reference.
 - Refer to the table using `@tbl-xxx`.
+- The table lable must begin with `tbl-` no matter whether you use div or latex approach for cross-references.

 ````latex
 ::: {#tbl-1}